mlehotay/ier/IER/IER-brainfeels.md

 Brainfeels reinforce several core IER commitments:

-* Experience does not require perception
+* experience does not require perception
-* Qualitative structure can arise entirely from internal dynamics
+* qualitative structure can arise entirely from internal dynamics
 * Unified Experiential Fields may contain non-object-like content
-* Experiential diversity reflects constraint topology, not ontological status
+* experiential diversity reflects **constraint topology**, not ontological status

+They also reaffirm:

+> **Experiential structure confers no epistemic authority about mind-independent reality.**

 ---

 ## **10. Conclusion**

-Under Informational Experiential Realism (v10.6), brainfeels are best understood as:
+Under **Informational Experiential Realism (v10.8)**, brainfeels are best understood as:

 > **Named, recurring qualitative organizations of intrinsic informational tension that function as endogenous stabilizers within a Unified Experiential Field.**